Safeguarding & Online Safety

 Miss L Hewitt (Designated Safeguarding Deputy)

-We work closely as a team meeting half termly as well communicating on a daily basis.
+We work closely as a team, meeting half termly as well as communicating on a daily basis.
 We report to our governing board termly and the DSL/D meets termly with the safeguarding governor.

 SENCo - Mrs Godden

-Designated teacher for children looked after - Mrs Clarke
+Designated teacher for children looked after - Mrs Godden

-CSE Lead (child sexual exploitation) - Mrs Clarke
+CSE Lead (child sexual exploitation) - Mrs Godden

 Online Safety Lead - Mr W Smith